-The following table presents customers accounting for 10% or more of our product revenue by segment.
-Although certain customers might account for greater than 10% of our product revenue at any one point in time, the concentration of product revenue between a limited number of large MPD customers shifts regularly, depending on timing of MPD shipments.
-The percentages by customer reflect specific relationships or contracts that would concentrate our product revenue for the periods presented and does not indicate a trend specific to any one customer.
+The following table presents all customers accounting for 10% or more of our revenues.
+Although certain customers might account for greater than 10% of our revenues at any one point in time, the concentration of revenues between a limited number of large customers shifts regularly, depending on timing of shipments.
+The percentages by customer reflect specific relationships or contracts that would concentrate our revenue for the periods presented and does not indicate a trend specific to any one customer.

 Years Ended December 31,

-Segment 2021 2020
+Segment 2022 2021

-Customer A Water 21% 27%
+Customer A Water 21%

-Customer B Water 16%
+Customer B Water 15% 10%

-Customer C Water 11%
+Customer C Water 18% 11%

-Customer D Water 10% 23%
+Customer D Water 16%

+Customer E Water 11%

-Product Gross Profit and Gross Margin
+Gross Profit and Gross Margin